buepro/typo3-pizpalue_distribution/Documentation/Configuration/Index.rst

 Site configuration
 ==================

-A default site configuration is delivered with the extension user_customer and can be found under `typo3conf/ext/pizpalue_distribution/Initialisation/Extensions/user_customer/Initialisation/Site/default/config.yaml`.
+A default site configuration is delivered with the extension user_pizpalue and can be found under `typo3conf/ext/pizpalue_distribution/Initialisation/Extensions/user_pizpalue/Initialisation/Site/default/config.yaml`.